 Performance reviews shouldn’t be complicated.
 They are a conversation not an interrogation.
 Create a ‘cheat sheet’ for managers to follow, even to the point of how to open up a review.
 Go further with ways to tackle poor performers (a real challenge even for the best of managers) as well as how to extract even more out of your best performers (giving constructive advice and growth plans to someone who really is Top Talent is surprisingly difficult).

-You might not have the budget for expensive training, but your HR team should be able to put together some guidelines appropriate for your business.
-If you want an example, feel free to download the one we use at Applaud here.
+You might not have the budget for expensive training and development schemes, but your HR team should be able to put together some guidelines appropriate for your business.
+If you want an example, feel free to download the one we use at Applaud below.

 And give your managers support.
 Your managers – of all levels - *will* have problem employees they don’t know how to deal with.
-Encourage a supportive environment where senior managers can help out the junior ones and HR get hands on where needed.
+Encourage a supportive environment where senior managers can help out the junior ones and human resources get hands on where needed.

 Problem 5: "Your goal is to write one blog per month"